Exercise Precautions for People With Heart Disease

 Ask your doctor what aerobic and strengthening exercises are appropriate for you and which exercises you should avoid.

 Avoid exercising outdoors when it is too cold, hot, or humid.
-High humidity may cause you to become fatigued more quickly and extreme temperatures can interfere with circulation and make breathing difficult.
+High humidity may cause you to become fatigued more quickly.
+Extreme temperatures can interfere with circulation and make breathing difficult.
 Instead, try indoor activities such as mall walking.

 Avoid extremely hot and cold showers, saunas, steam rooms, and hot tubs after exercise.

 Reduce your activity level if your exercise program has been interrupted for a few days (for example, due to illness, vacation, or bad weather).
-Then, gradually increase to your regular activity level as tolerated.
+Then gradually increase to your regular activity level.

 Do not exercise if you are not feeling well or have a fever.
 Wait a few days after all symptoms disappear before starting your exercise program, unless your doctor gives you other directions.